kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/generated/kubeadm_alpha_phase_kubeconfig_kubelet.md

 Generates a kubeconfig file for the kubelet to use.
-Please note that this should be used *only* for bootstrapping purposes.
+Please note that this should be used *only* for bootstrapping purposes

 ### Synopsis

 Generates the kubeconfig file for the kubelet to use and saves it to /etc/kubernetes/kubelet.conf file.